HidekiMori-CIT/aenet-lammps/README.md

 In ANN/Fe/ directory parameter file and example input file for LAMMPS
 Parameter file of ANN potential for BCC iron : Fe.10tw-10tw.ann
-(1) in.aenet_mm: example input file for LAMMPS, lattice optimization of BCC iron
+(a) in.aenet_mm: example input file for LAMMPS, lattice optimization of BCC iron
-(2) in.aenet_nve: example input file for LAMMPS, run nve MD of BCC iron
+(b) in.aenet_nve: example input file for LAMMPS, run nve MD of BCC iron

 To check the LAMMPS work properly, for example, in ANN/Fe/ directory
 ```